Jimmy Stewart Remains Uncorrupted by Hollywood & Frank Capra's Name Is Above the Title. It's Mr. Smith Goes to Washington (1939).

 A Special Premiere for Mr. Smith Goes to Washington

-Capra insisted the Press Club view the film first.
-And after a preview viewing by a small delegation, the Press Club enthusiastically accepted “full sponsorship and full responsibility” for the premiere of Mr. Smith.
+Capra insisted that the Press Club view the film first, and a small delegation from the club attended a preview showing.
+Afterwards, the Press Club enthusiastically accepted “full sponsorship and full responsibility” for the premiere of Mr. Smith.
 They even invited Capra to come to a special luncheon in his honor before the premiere.

-Still, Capra couldn’t help but be uneasy as he took his seat at this special premiere of Mr. Smith Goes to Washington on October 17, 1939.
-As Capra remembered in his autobiography [aff. link]:
+Still, Frank Capra felt uneasy as he took his seat at this special premiere of Mr. Smith Goes to Washington on October 17, 1939:

 “I crossed all my fingers and prayed a little that nothing would go wrong.